sauxpa/starter-academic/content/post/markov_epidemic/index.md

 ---
 title: Markov Epidemic: a stochastic model for disease outbreak
-subtitle: A humble lockdown project to model the interplay between the structure of a network and the spread of epidemics over it.
+subtitle:

 # Summary for listings and search engines
-summary: Welcome 👋 We know that first impressions are important, so we've populated your new site with some initial content to help you get familiar with everything in no time.
+summary: A humble lockdown project to model the interplay between the structure of a network and the spread of epidemics over it.

 # Link this post with a project
-projects: []
+projects: [markov_epidemic]

 # Date published
 date: "2020-04-24T00:00:00Z"